 Analysis of the various ways that firms in the imperfectly competitive industries seek to compete or to gain and maintain market power.
 Topics include theory of the firm, price discrimination, quality discrimination, advertising, product differentiation, entry deterrence, cartelization and the social welfare implications of firm behavior and industrial structure.
 Prerequisite: ECON 350 or by permission.
-Offered in alternate years.

 453 Economics of Labor.
-Spring (4).

 Development and utilization of human resources: wage determination, labor force participation, employment patterns, the role of labor organizations, human capital theories, manpower policies and programs.

 Prerequisites: ECON 350 or by permission.

-ECON 351 recommended.
-Offered in alternate years.
+Recommended: ECON 351.

 455 Environmental and Resource Economics.
-Spring (4).

-Overview of the theory and management of natural resource use.
-Topics include the control of air and waste pollution, solid waste management and recycling, forestry, curbing suburban sprawl, water management, and mitigation of climate change.
+Overview of the theory and management of natural resource use and environmental policy.
+Topics include the control of air and water pollution, solid waste management and recycling, forestry, curbing suburban sprawl, water management, and mitigation of climate change.
 Issues addressed from both theoretical and empirical perspectives.

-Prerequisite: ECON 350 or by permission.
-ECON 351 recommended.
-Offered in alternate years.
+Recommended: ECON 351.

 460 Advanced Topics in Economics.
-Fall (4), Spring (4).

 Continuation of a specific 300- or 400-level course in economics, allowing students to pursue topics beyond one semester.
+0

 Prerequisite: by permission only.
-NU and EV only.
-Offered in alternate years.

 465 Senior Seminar in Economics.

-Fall (4), Spring (4).
+Fall (4) Spring (4).

 Independent student research on one or more economic problems.
 Discussion, debate, and critical analysis of a variety of topics in a seminar setting.
 Open to majors only.

 Prerequisites: six courses in economics, including ECON 350 and ECON 351 or by permission.